 - 6 days of fully supported training, including rides to Madera Canyon, Mount Lemmon and Kit Peak.

-- All meals, lodging and transportation included in the camp
+- Meals, lodging, training nutrition, massage and transportation included in the camp

 - Full-time bike mechanics on site and on all rides.